ACAPP-dev/auto-dealer/README.md

 Written with Ruby version 2.6.3p62 using Ruby on Rails Framework.

 Uses a Sqlite3 database.
-To refresh or set up the database, use the following steps.
+To refresh or set up the database, use the following steps:

     $ rails db:drop